FAQ for Agents

 We only reschedule for rain.
 Overcast days often help the photographer by reducing the extreme light conditions that occur on sunny days, this is especially true of the 3D tour.

 What is your Cancellation/Reschedule Policy?

 Due to the nature of the industry, we understand that there are many occasions when it is necessary to reschedule or cancel an appointment.
 Appointments can be canceled or rescheduled up to the day before the appointment at no charge.
-However, there is a $50 fee for same-day cancellation and a $75 plus travel at CRA rates for on-site cancellation.
+However, there is a $50 fee for same-day cancellation and a $75 plus travel at 0.87c per km for on-site cancellation.
 Cancellation includes photo shoots that cannot proceed due to property access constraints, property not ready for photo shoot, etc.

 How do you deliver the images?